BjoernRohr/sampcompR/README.md

 ```

 Splitting the data frame into subgroups allows us to compare if the
-subgroups differ from each other, for example, if the respondents living
+subgroups differ, for example, if the respondents living in the `North`
-in the `north` are different from those living in the `south` or if
+are different from those living in the `South` or if `black` respondents
-`black` respondents are different from `white`.
-This could be useful,
+are different from `white`.
+This could be useful, for example, as a
-for example, as a robustness check, if we fear that the estimates we
+robustness check, if we fear that the estimates we found in our study
-found in our study based on the whole data frame might differ for
+based on the whole data frame might differ for specific sub-groups.
-certain sub-groups.

 ### Univariate Comparison